AndrewCzh/SDE-project/README.md

-# demo-repo3
+# REPSAJ | (JASPER)
 An example flask rest API server, for SE Fall 2022.

 To build production, type `make prod`.

 To create the env for a new developer, run `make dev_env`.

-We will write a API-driven adventure game where characters explore a world, meet threats, find treasure, etc.
+We will write an API-driven restaurant business game.
+Players take the role of a chef in the kitchen of a designated restaurant to earn money by fulfilling customers' orders.

 ## Requirements